ltalignani/mkdocs-cluster-usage/docs/R.md

 cat("Setup completed.
 Session info:\n")
 sessionInfo()
 ```
 Save the file and quit vim by **pressing escape** and entering the following command :
 ```bash
 :wq
 ```
+At this step, you should already have made a list of the packages needed for the analyses.
+If you need to add packages during the analysis, simply edit this file and run it again.

 3. Use interactive mode to setup the environment